-The Plan of Action for all three Districts during the spring and summer spill seasons is almost identical to the one in 2005.
-The principal difference between the 2006 TDG monitoring plan and how TDG was monitored in 2005 is the frequency of recalibration of the TDG instruments and the locations of TDG monitoring in the fall-winter season (September 1 through March 31).
-These changes will be enacted beginning in April 2006 and will extend through to the end of March 2007.
+The Plan of Action for all three Districts during the spring and summer spill seasons is almost identical to the one in 2006.
+The principal difference between the 2007 TDG monitoring plan and how TDG was monitored in 2006 is the frequency of recalibration of the TDG instruments for the gauges operated by Walla Walla District.
+These changes will be enacted beginning in April 2007 and will extend through to the end of March 2008.

 The frequency of recalibration of TDG gauges was originally discussed at the 2005 Total Dissolved Gas and Temperature Year-End QA/QC conference held November 8th 2005.
 The principle focus of the discussion was whether the criteria of 95% data completeness could be achieved if the recalibration interval was extended from the current bi-weekly schedule to once every three or four weeks.
 The general consensus of the discussion was that achievement of the 95% data completeness criteria with modified calibration schedules was dependent upon the unique characteristics of each individual gauge.
-For example, tailwater gauges tended to be more susceptible to problems since they are located essentially at the bottom of the river channel where sedimentation and biological actions could interfere with the Hydrosonde TDG membrane.
+For example, tailwater gauges tended to be more susceptible to problems since they are located essentially at the bottom of the river channel where sedimentation and biological actions could interfere with the gauge membrane.
 In contrast, forebay gauges were generally suspended from a cable to a depth of approximately 15 meters, well above the river bottom.
 These forebay gauges are significantly less prone to failure.
 It was suggested that, in general, gauges on the Snake River were more susceptible to failure than those on the Columbia River due to greater biological productivity and sediment movement.
-As a result of the discussions at the QA/QC conference and subsequent discussions with Corps District, Bureau of Reclamation, and Mid-Columbia PUD representatives, the recalibration strategy for each agency was coordinated and the final strategies are described in Table 4.
+As a result of the discussions at the QA/QC conference and subsequent discussions with Corps District, Bureau of Reclamation, and Mid-Columbia PUD representatives, it was agreed that, in 2006-2007, Portland District would extend the recalibration interval of their gauges to once every three weeks during spill season and once a month during the winter season.
+Walla Walla District would continue recalibrating their instruments every two weeks throughout the 2006-2007 season but would conduct a study investigating the viability of longer recalibration intervals.
+Because the recalibration of gauges operated by Seattle District is done by the same contractor that maintains TDG gauges for the Bureau of Reclamation (at Grand Coulee, Boundary, and Hungry Horse) and the Bureau has opted to continue recalibrating their gauges every two weeks, Seattle District gauges would continue to be recalibrated every two weeks during the 2006-2007 season.